juicedata/juicefs/docs/en/deployment/samba.md

 redis://127.0.0.1:6379/0 /mnt/myjfs juicefs _netdev,max-uploads=50,writeback,cache-size=1024000,enable-xattr 0 0
 ```

-### Knowledge Extension: Why does Samba require file system support for extended attributes?
+### Knowledge extension: why Samba requires file system support for extended attributes

 Samba is software designed for Linux/Unix systems, serving file sharing to Windows systems.
-In Windows systems, many files and directories have additional metadata (e.g., file authors, keywords, icon positions) that is typically stored outside the POSIX file system and requires xattr format for storage in Windows.
+In Windows systems, many files and directories have additional metadata, for example, file authors, keywords, and icon positions.
+This information is typically stored outside the POSIX file system and requires xattr format for storage in Windows.
 To ensure that these files can be correctly stored in Linux systems, Samba recommends using file systems that support extended attributes when creating shares.

-## Creating Samba Share
+## Step 3: Create a Samba share

 Assuming the JuiceFS mount point is `/mnt/myjfs`, if you want to create a Samba share for the `media` directory within it, you can configure it as follows: